 As a child, Prof Ng refused to do his homework and did so badly that he was retained for two years, taking eight years to complete his primary education.

-Speaking to TNP at his office, Prof Ng said: “I could not pass English and so I stayed back.”
+“I could not pass English and so I stayed back,” he said

 An alumnus of Chung Hwa Primary School in Penang, he had a talent for mathematics but often ignored tests and homework, getting punished by teachers.

 The turning point

 Things changed when he topped the class in his second year of Primary 3.

 He said: “My parents were so surprised because I had already been retained twice.
 When I saw how happy they were, I knew my good grades could bring them pride and happiness.”